-Workers Credit Union has an overall health grade of "B+" at DepositAccounts.com, with a Texas Ratio of 9.41% (excellent) based on March 31, 2020 data.
-In the past year, Workers CU increased its total non-brokered deposits by $74.79 million, an excellent annual growth rate of 7.45%.
+Workers Credit Union has an overall health grade of "B+" at DepositAccounts.com, with a Texas Ratio of 9.61% (excellent) based on December 31, 2020 data.
+In the past year, WCU increased its total non-brokered deposits by $255.68 million, an excellent annual growth rate of 24.56%.
 Please refer to our financial overview of Workers Credit Union (NCUA Charter # 66479) for more details.

 Workers Credit Union was founded in 1914 by John Suominen, the owner of a successful printing company in Fitchburg.
 Suominen’s incentive to form a credit union was the economic welfare of his fellow Finnish immigrants.
 The original charter stated that the board of directors could only recommend members who were “honest, industrious and of good habits.”
-Between 1980 and 2007, Workers CU acquired or merged with 13 other Massachusetts credit union.
-Currently the fourth largest credit union in Massachusetts, Workers Credit Union has more than 105,000 members and assets in excess of $1.8 billion.
+Between 1980 and 2007, WCU acquired or merged with 13 other Massachusetts credit union.
+Currently the fourth largest credit union in Massachusetts, Workers Credit Union has more than 108,000 members and assets in excess of $2 billion.

 How the SaveUp Savings Compares

-With 18 tiered rates, constructing a cogent comparison table for the SaveUp Savings account is challenging.
-The SaveUp Savings rate begans to exceed 1.18% when the account balance exceeds $100k.
-When compared to the Savings Accounts tracked by DepositAccounts.com that are available to all Massachusetts residents, Workers Credit Union’s SaveUp Savings APY currently ranks fourth, based on a $100k balance.
+With 18 tiered rates, constructing a clear and consise comparison table for the SaveUp Savings account is challenging.
+According to DA’s most recent Best Bank Account Interest Rates Summary, the highest rate for a standard savings account with no balance limitations is 0.65% APY; all of the SaveUp Savings tiered APYs are higher than 0.65% APY.
+When compared to nationally available Savings Accounts tracked by DepositAccounts.com, Workers Credit Union’s SaveUp Savings APY currently ranks first, based on a $100k balance.

 To search for the best Savings Account, both nationwide and state specific, please refer to DepositAccounts.com’s Savings Account Rates page.